quixio/quix-docs/docs/connect/kafka-to-apache-mesos.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Mesos using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Mesos

-Apache Mesos is a cutting-edge technology that revolutionizes how organizations manage their data centers and applications.
-By providing a flexible and scalable platform for resource allocation and task scheduling, Apache Mesos enables companies to efficiently utilize their computing resources while improving fault tolerance and scalability.
-With its robust architecture and seamless integration with popular frameworks like Docker and Kubernetes, Apache Mesos is a game-changer for businesses seeking to optimize their data infrastructure and improve performance across the board.
+Apache Mesos is a popular open-source cluster manager that simplifies the complexities of managing distributed systems.
+It provides efficient resource isolation and sharing across applications, enabling users to optimize resource utilization and scalability.
+Mesos allows for the efficient scheduling of tasks on a shared pool of resources, enhancing the overall performance and reliability of applications.
+With its unified interface for managing diverse workloads, Mesos streamlines the deployment and management of applications, making it a valuable tool for organizations seeking to improve their infrastructure efficiency.

 ## Integrations